The Women Writing the West High School Writing Contest

 Go West, Young Writer!

-All high school students in grades 9-12 are invited to send their unpublished short written works in nonfiction, fiction, or poetry/songwriting to the Women Writing the West® inaugural High School Writing Contest.
+All high school students in grades 9-12 and age 13 – 19 are invited to send their unpublished short written works in nonfiction, fiction, or poetry/songwriting to the Women Writing the West® inaugural High School Writing Contest.

-Entries should recognize women and girls’ stories and their contribution to the history, culture and growth of the American West, defined by WWW as anywhere in North America west of the Mississippi River, including Alaska and Hawaii.
-One Entry Per Student.
+Entries should recognize women and girls’ stories and their contribution to the history, culture and growth of the North American West, defined by WWW as anywhere on the North American continent west of the Mississippi River, including Alaska and Hawaii, Canada west of Manitoba, and Mexico.

 Monetary awards will be presented to the top three Winners in the three award categories and they will be recognized via their own video at the annual WWW Conference in Oklahoma City, OK, October 20-22, 2022.

-Women Writing the West welcomes students living outside the US in grades 9-12 to submit their entries written in English.
-Entry fees are accepted in USD and awards are presented in USD.
-Rates of exchange apply.
+Women Writing the West welcomes students living outside the US in grades 9-12, and ages 13 – 19, to submit their entries written in English.

 High School Writing Contest Award Categories